News & Insights

 Not all Solana staking is equal.
 Learn what secure staking really requires — from validator uptime to slashing protection — and how institutional infrastructure raises the bar.

 Staking on Solana has never been more competitive.
-With over 740 active validators on mainnet and institutional capital flowing into the ecosystem, the question isn't whether to stake — it's who you trust with your SOL and why.
+With over 740 active validators on mainnet and institutional capital flowing into the ecosystem, the question is not whether to stake.
+It is who you trust with your SOL and why.
 Most providers lead with APY.
-That's the wrong place to start.
+That is the wrong place to start.

 What 'Secure Staking' Actually Means on Solana

-Security in staking isn't a single feature.
-It's a stack of operational decisions that compound over time, and most delegators never see the ones that matter most.
+Security in staking is not a single feature.
+It is a stack of operational decisions that compound over time, and most delegators never see the ones that matter most.

 Solana uses a delegated Proof-of-Stake system where token holders delegate their SOL to validators, who vote on the validity of blocks.
 Unlike Ethereum's staking model, Solana currently has no slashing mechanism on mainnet (as of April 2026, per Solana Foundation documentation).
-That means validators can't destroy your principal through a protocol-enforced penalty.
-But don't mistake the absence of slashing for the absence of risk.
+That means validators cannot destroy your principal through a protocol-enforced penalty.
+But do not mistake the absence of slashing for the absence of risk.
 Validators that miss votes, go delinquent, or charge opaque commissions still cost you real money in foregone rewards.

 The other critical distinction: delegating directly to a validator is fundamentally different from using a custodial staking platform.
 When you delegate on-chain, your SOL never leaves your wallet.
 The validator earns the right to vote on your behalf, and rewards flow back to your stake account.
 Custodial platforms hold your assets and issue you a receipt.
 The risk profile is different, and so is the counterparty exposure.